gkrockz/ATM-Machine/README.md

     - Withdraw Money
     - Deposit Money
     - Change ATM-Pin
-    - Activate Your ATM-Service With The OTP You Got From Bank.
+    - Activate Your ATM-Service With OTP, That You Recieved From The Bank.

 ### Sample Output: